sains1/temporal-101-dotnet-solutions/exercises/helloworkflow/README.md

 ## Part E: Start the Client

-> Note - run from a different terminal as we'll need the worker running in the background
+> Note - run from a different terminal as we'll need the Worker running in the background

 ```command
 dotnet run --project ./exercises/helloworkflow/practice/Client/Client.csproj